-Welcome to Project S, a campaign to improve working conditions in the NHS, focussing on discrimination and workplace safety, and particularly the safety of women working in healthcare.
+Welcome to Project S, a campaign to improve working conditions in the NHS, focusing on discrimination and workplace safety, and particularly the safety of women working in healthcare.

 Project S is designed to raise the voices of women who have experienced discrimination at work, and who have felt unsafe at work as a result.
 The NHS is a predominantly female workforce – 77% of its 1.3 million staff are women.
 But we know women experience discrimination at work that impacts on their safety.
 Sexism, racism, and often both; as well as ableism, homophobia and transphobia.